rjsf-team/react-jsonschema-form/docs/api-reference/utility-functions.md

 #### Parameters
 - validator: ValidatorType<T, S, F> - An implementation of the `ValidatorType` interface that will be used when necessary
 - theSchema: S - The schema for which the default state is desired
-- [formData]: T - The current formData, if any, onto which to provide any missing defaults
+- [formData]: T | undefined - The current formData, if any, onto which to provide any missing defaults
-- [rootSchema]: S - The root schema, used to primarily to look up `$ref`s
+- [rootSchema]: S | undefined - The root schema, used to primarily to look up `$ref`s
 - [includeUndefinedValues=false]: boolean | "excludeObjectChildren" - Optional flag, if true, cause undefined values to be added as defaults.
 If "excludeObjectChildren", pass `includeUndefinedValues` as false when computing defaults for any nested object properties.

 #### Returns